How small businesses can use AR and VR

 What is the difference between AR and VR?

-Both AR and VR might share some similarities but can differ in many ways.
+While there may be many similarities between these technologies, their differences help define what is AR and VR technology.
 For instance, where virtual reality might give you the impression that you are somewhere else, augmented reality —on the other hand— would only enhance your vision.
-A user could be fully immersed in a VR setup, whereas with AR technology users can control and access actions in the real world.
+A user could be fully immersed in a VR setup, whereas with AR technology, users can control and access actions in the real world.

 How can small businesses use AR and VR tools?

 According to a report by Statista, the global market size of AR and VR platforms can rise to approximately US$300 billion by 2024.
-The report suggests the rising growth trend of these technology, and that many businesses might be incorporating them.
-Below, we will discuss the use of AR and VR technology for SMEs.
+The report suggests the rising growth trend of these technologies and that many businesses might be incorporating them.
+Below, we will discuss AR and VR in business.